Speeding up Your Store

 Step 2.
 Disable Any Unused Addons

-Every installed and enabled module increases the PHP load time, so if you disable all the modules you are not using, it will speed up your store.
-See more info on how to disable a module in Activating and deactivating addons
+Every installed and enabled addon increases the PHP load time, so if you disable all the addons you are not using, it will speed up your store.
+See more info on how to disable an addon in Activating and Deactivating Addons

 Step 3.
 Use CDN for your store